 I'm worried that I might be manic-depressive, or bipolar-depressive, though I'm not quite sure what the exact medical definitions of those terms are.
 From time to time — sometimes over a couple of hours, sometimes over a couple of weeks, I can get very depressed, and everything in my life seems like it's going wrong — school, work, relationships, etc. These happen at night and during the winter more often than usual, but they happen fairly regularly all year round, for at least the last three to four years.
 Other times, even for weeks at a time, I'll feel fine; get really happy with certain things; not ecstatic, but happy.
 I also find that these depressive states can be brought on by certain things, like an argument with someone or just something that pissed me off.
 But then they get better, usually before I have a chance to see a counselor, and I feel silly for having felt that way at all; things seem much rosier at those times.
 I've seen counselors some before, but never wanted to bring it up — I was hoping they'd guess at it on their own; I did describe all my feelings, just not that I thought I might be manic-depressive.
 I always thought that I was just being a hypochondriac.
 What do you think?

 Everyone defines and evaluates emotional changes and fluctuations for themselves differently.
-Seeking a professional's opinion and advice can help distinguish between normal ups and downs and/or a condition that could be helped by therapy or medication.
-For tips on choosing the right kind of counselor to see, check out Types of Therapists in the Go Ask Alice!
-Archive.
-Also check out How to Find a Therapist for info on seeking a professional session.
+Seeking a professional's opinion and advice can help you distinguish between normal ups and downs or a condition that could be helped by therapy or medication.
+For more information about seeking a mental health professional, check out Types of therapists and How to find a therapist in the Go Ask Alice!
+Archives.